-The main goal of the project is to enable schools, in particular teachers, parents and pupils, to participate in high-quality citizen science (CS) projects in both curricular and extracurricular contexts.
-Citizen science has attracted much attention in the last few years.
-Its main goal is to involve the citizens in different types of science projects, in particular to 1) improve engagement and 2) increase research capacities (e.g., by collaborative data collection).
+The main goal is to enable schools, in particular teachers, parents and pupils, to participate in high quality citizen science projects in both curricular and extracurricular contexts.

+Citizen Science (CS) has raised a lot of attention in recent years.
+Its main goal is to involve citizens in different types of science projects, in particular to 1) improve engagement and 2) to increase research capacities, e.g. by shared data collection.
 Many projects have incorporated citizen science approaches.
 Whereas citizen science works well for educational purposes (e.g. in inquiry-based science education), the acceptance of CS on a scientific level ranges from low to questionable.
-Even though the European Association for Citizen Science (ECSA) has clear guidelines and support mechanisms, many CS projects are not taken seriously in the academic community.
-This is the main starting point for the FabCitizen project: We aim to provide tools to increase the quality of CS projects, in particular in schools.
-For this purpose, we will integrate the FabLabs as the main educational environment as they can provide both technological as well as methodological expertise.
+Even though the European Association for Citizen Science has clear guidelines and support mechanisms, many CS projects are not taken seriously.
+This was the main starting point for the FabCitizen project: We provide tools to increase the quality of CS projects, in particular in schools.
+For this purpose, we integrate FabLabs as the main educational environment as they can provide both technological as well as methodological expertise.